Class Problem

 hashCode

 public int hashCode()Returns a hash code value for the object.
-This method is supported for the benefit of hash tables such as those provided byHashMap
+This method is supported for the benefit of hash tables such as those provided byHashMap.The general contract of

 an execution of a Java application, the